-The Center for Climate Finance, a Washington DC-based 501(c)(3) nonprofit organization, is dedicated to discovering and leading solutions to global warming, its attendant effects on climate change, and its ultimate impacts on the Earth and Society through new strategies for investment and financing.
-There is over $250 Trillion of capital in the world today, almost all of it going to the causes of climate change.
-We must end and reverse this trend towards investment in a sustainable world, urgently.
+The Center for Climate Finance, a Washington DC-based nonprofit organization, is dedicated to leading and developing solutions to global warming, its attendant effects on climate change, and its ultimate impacts on the Earth and Society through new strategies for investment and financing.
+There is over $250 trillion of capital in the world today, but almost all of it going to the causes of climate change.
+We must end and reverse this trend towards investment in a sustainable world.

-CCF, in addition to teaching undergraduate and graduate level students, seeks to be a global leader and central coordinator of executive- and board-level education on climate change and climate finance.
-CCF is developing working relationships with the University of Maryland School of Public Policy and the Columbia University School of International and Public Affairs (SIPA) as its home base, and intends to expand to as many as 10 to 20 university relationships globally, ultimately providing climate finance education to thousands of students as well as corporate executives and boards of directors.
+CCF seeks to be a global leader and central coordinator of executive- and board-level education on climate change and climate finance.
+CCF is developing working relationships with the University of Maryland School of Public Policy and the Columbia University School of International and Public Affairs (SIPA) and intends to expand to as many as 10 to 20 university relationships globally, ultimately providing climate finance education to thousands of corporate executives and boards of directors.

-ClimateFinance.org website will publish monthly journals on the status of climate finance around the world, building towards a book to be published by Columbia University Publishing, entitled "Climate Finance."
+ClimateFinance.org website will publish monthly journals on the status of climate finance around the world, building towards a book to be entitled "Climate Finance: The Path Forward."

 Center for Climate Finance